dswelbor/adventofcode2019/README.rst

 * Day Two solution
     using dynamic dispatch to replace conditionals with polymorphism and apply short-circuited brute force logic

+* Day Three solution
+    using dynamic dispatch to increment a "current position" and generate a collection of "traced" (x, y) tuples.
+    It generates a collection of intersection coordinate tuples and returns about the distance from origin to "closest" intersection.

+* Day Four solution
+    using validation to iteratively generate a list of "valid" permutations, refine this list of permutations based on additional criteria, and return a count of valid permutation candidates for both sets of requirements.

 Credits
 -------